phubbard/Meltdown/README.md

 ### Background information

 * [The Fever REST API](http://feedafever.com/api) is elegant, simple and returns either JSON or XML.
 I can think of no reason to use XML, so JSON it is.
-* The [API widget](http://feedafever.com/gateway/public/api-widget.html.zip) is really helpful for poking at the API and responses.
+* The [API widget](https://github.com/phubbard/Meltdown/blob/master/scripts/api-widget.html) is really helpful for poking at the API and responses.
 I'm also using this [graphical http client](http://httpclient.uservoice.com/) as well, which helped me sort out the header needed to get authentication working.
+The scripts directory has a copy of the widget for convenience.
 * Since I'm developing for the Galaxy Nexus and Nexus 7, the current target API is 4.0, but it could probably run on older devices.

 ### License